skroutz/rafka/test/README.md

 kafka-cluster-testbed/ $ docker-compose up
 ```

-Then start the Rafka container:
+Then start the Rafka container (inside this directory):
 ```shell
 $ docker-compose up
 ```

-You can now run the tests:
+Finally, run the tests:
 ```shell
 $ ./end-to-end
 ```